Business School Deans have a rather unique job description: Management of a business that teaches both management and business.

 Ganesh, an “academic entrepreneur” in his own words, was inspired by his parents’ education and careers.
 His father was an Economics student at the University of Virginia in the 1960s before returning to India and settling down to a teaching career.
 His mother was a teacher and also a scientist.
 His wife is an IT project manager.

-Although considered of Indian origin, G. “Anand” Anandalingam, 62, Dean of the Imperial College Business School (London), was born in Britain and raised in Sri Lanka.
+Although considered of Indian origin, G. “Anand” Anandalingam, 64 as of 2018, former Dean of the Imperial College Business School (London), was born in Britain and raised in Sri Lanka.
 Anandalingam received his PhD and MS from Harvard and BA and MA from Cambridge (UK).
 This former Dean of the Robert H. Smith School of Management (Maryland) has served as a faculty member at the University of Pennsylvania and at Wharton School.
 His wife, Deepa Ollapally, is Professor of International Affairs at George Washington University.

 There’s another professor from Mumbai who has made Dean: Latha Ramchand, a gold medalist and a Master’s in Economics from Bombay University.
 A Professor of Finance at the CT Bauer College of Business at the University of Houston, Ramchand’s focus areas are corporate and international finance and leadership development.